Global Convergence of Adjoint-Optimized Neural PDEs: Numerical Experiments

 during training of the NN~$g^N_\theta$ for a range of different numbers of neurons~$N$.
 Our results are averaged across five runs with different seeds and visualized as described in the captions.

 We observe that the NN-PDE solution~$\uNhat{\theta}$ converges to the target data~$h$ as the number of neurons~$N$ in the NN~$g^N_\theta$ increases (see \Cref{fig:HeatEquation_a,fig:AllenCahnEquation_a}), which confirms our theoretical expectations, cf.\@ \Cref{lem:lazytraining,thm:main}.
 For a visualization of the target source term~$g_{\text{target}}$, the NN~$g^N_\theta$ as well as the target data~$h$ and the NN-PDE solution~$\uN{\theta}$, we refer the reader to the GitHub repository \url{https://github.com/KonstantinRiedl/NNPDEs}.
 In both experimental scenarios (i) and (ii), the loss decreases quickly from the beginning.
-For small values of $N$, convergence saturates earlier at higher loss plateaus, while the error continues to decrease to very low loss plateaus even after $60.000$ epochs for larger $N$.
-The spikes and oscillations present in the trajectory of the raw losses (see \Cref{fig:HeatEquation_b,fig:HeatEquation_c,fig:AllenCahnEquation_b,fig:AllenCahnEquation_c}) indicate the strong non-convexity of the underlying optimization problem for both the linear and nonlinear PDE scenario.
-Only in the case of the linear heat equation, this non-convexity is expected to vanish in the infinite-width hidden layer limit due to a convexification of the optimization problem.
+For small values of $N$, convergence saturates earlier at higher loss plateaus, while the error continues to decrease to very low loss plateaus even after $60,000$ epochs for larger $N$.
+The spikes and oscillations present in the trajectory of the raw losses (see \Cref{fig:HeatEquation_b,fig:HeatEquation_c,fig:AllenCahnEquation_b,fig:AllenCahnEquation_c}) are reminiscent of the edge of stability phenomenon observed in \cite{cohen2021gradient,cohen2022adaptive} when using gradient methods to mimimize neural network training objectives.
+They observe for a wide range of machine learning tasks that the training loss does not behave monotonically over short timescales, but consistently decreases over long ones, due to exhibiting a self-stabilization property~\cite{damian2022self}.
+This is in accordance with our observations.
+These artifacts are intensified by the strong non-convexity of our underlying optimization problem in both the linear and nonlinear PDE scenario.
+Although this non-convexity is expected to vanish in the infinite-width hidden layer limit in the case of the linear heat equation due to a convexification of the optimization problem, for moderately sized finite-dimensional neural networks, this non-convexity appears to still have an effect on the training.
+In the nonlinear case, where the problem does not convexify, this may lead to the observed more frequent oscillations in the loss.